 Partially pre-recorded streams

-This use case is for when you have live speakers that will be presenting to your attendees, and you also have some recorded content to show along the way.
-For this, use Webex Events Production Studio, Webex Events Streaming by Restream, the Webex Events RTMP player, or other meeting software.
+This use case is for when you have live speakers who will be presenting to your attendees, and you also have some recorded content to show along the way.
+For this, use Webex Events Production Studio as described in the preceding section, the Webex Events RTMP player, or meeting software.

 Webex, GoToMeeting, Microsoft Teams, Zoom

-Meeting software is a good option if you don't want to use the Webex Events Production Studio or Webex Events Streaming by Restream.
-Our top recommendations are Webex, Zoom, and Microsoft Teams.
+If you're using meeting software for your live streams, be aware that meeting links always open externally, not embedded in the Event App.
+Our top recommendations are Webex, Microsoft Teams, and Zoom.
 Refer to these services’ respective guides for best practices on sharing a video during a live stream:

-⭐️ Keep in mind, if you use one of these services, you won't have the benefit of integrating Webex Events Chat, Q&A, or Polling features into the live stream and will need to use another solution.
+💡 Keep in mind, if you use one of these services, you can't integrate Webex Events Chat, Q&A, or Polling features into the live stream and will need to use another solution.

 Add the Meeting Link to Webex Events

-If you're using an Agenda session, add or edit the session, select the correct Provider from the list, then paste in the meeting URL.
-In this example, we've selected Other as the provider and pasted in a Microsoft Teams link.
+If you're using a Session, add or edit the Session, select the correct provider from the Stream provider drop-down, then paste in the meeting URL.

 Webex Events RTMP Player + Streaming or meeting software